 Although more exposed to the outside world, public land is probably the safest choice.
 This can keep the marijuana plants from being traced back to you.
 Even if your crop was discovered and destroyed, at least you would be safe from legal action.

 Avoid it being discovered in the first place by choosing a location wisely.
 Make sure it is in a spot that does not have high traffic (such as a hiking trail or other attraction), and where hunting does not take place.
 Keep a special eye out for places that someone looking for psilocybin mushrooms might stumble upon, and avoid such locations – a mushroom hunter would be more than happy to take your valuable marijuana plants for themselves.

-Another potential problem could be new development.
-You wouldn’t be the first one to choose a spot, ready the soil, and spend valuable time and money preparing the water systems, and then come back a while later only to see the land completely destroyed by bulldozers and construction.
+Another potential problem could be a new development.
+You wouldn’t be the first one to choose a spot, ready the soil, spend valuable time and money preparing the water systems, and then come back a while later only to see the land completely destroyed by bulldozers and construction.

 Some cannabis growers are particularly lucky because they live in a place where the law allows growing so they can focus their efforts on the more important aspects: soil, water, and light.
-Here’s a short list with requirements for an outdoor grow site:
+Here’s a shortlist with requirements for an outdoor grow site:

-|SUN||More sunlight correlates to larger plants and higher yields.
+|Sun||More sunlight correlates to larger plants and higher yields.
 If you plant in the shadows, at least make sure your plants get a few hours of sun each day.|

 |Water||Marijuana plants will be able to thrive in most areas, except those that are uncharacteristically dry.
 Of course, if you have more water at your disposal, then the plant can absorb more nutrients.
 Creeks, rivers, or other nearby sources of water are ideal.
 Bringing in your own water is also an option.|

 |The Right Amount of Wind||The gentle touch of a small breeze helps develop strong root systems, but lots of wind can cause damage to the marijuana plant.
 Choose a location that is not too windy.|